hackolade/docs/Studio/Teamcollaboration.md

 * **easy rollbacks:** if, for any reason, on decides changes made aren't desirable, it’s easy to roll back to an older tag or commit.
 * **testing:** many customers use Hackolade data models as part of a CI/CD pipeline.
 When testing new application versions, it is easy to include the corresponding feature branch.
 * **build and deploy:** while this may seem software-specific, such process can be leveraged to produce artifacts such as corresponding schemas, scripts, documentation, etc.

 &nbsp;

+Even if you have little or no experience with Git, we made it very easy to use Git from inside Hackolade Studio, without compromise on the power of Git in more advanced situations.
+You just need to become familiar with the concepts below.

+&nbsp;

+The Wokrgroup Edition fully integrates with Git workflows, including a powerful interactive screen to resolve conflicts and merge branches.&nbsp; Read more information on our [repository integration](<Repository.md>).

+&nbsp;

+## Using Git without the Workgroup Edition

+If you don't have the Workgroup Edition, it is still possible to interact with Git, either with a separate Git desktop application, or with the use of the Git command line interface

+&nbsp;

+**Note:** You may wish to view the [how-to video](<https://hackolade.com/videos.html#collaboration> "target=\"\_blank\"") on this subject.

+&nbsp;